Annual Deep Dive Report 2023

 WE NEED YOUR HELP!

-1. Spread the wordlet’s unleash the power of our combined network, and share the release of this report with your audiences.
+Spread the word: let’s unleash the power of our combined network, and share the release of this report with your audiences.

 “Transparency and traceability prove authenticity.
 We envision a future where farmers tabulate the amount of pesticides they use, the amount of water they use, all of the different inputs to compare this with their yield and continue retrieving the stream of data to a product’s end of life.
 We have been eager to launch this report to provide readers with tools to enable data transparency that will ultimately inform best practice and viable solutions for the health of the planet, the people, and our industry.”